open-telemetry/sig-security/security-response.md

   as the Fix Team to the issue.
 - The Fix Team acknowledges the incident to the reporter, asks for further details if necessary, and begins mitigation planning.
+- The Fix Team confirms with the reporter if the incident is valid and requires a fix.
 - The Fix Team creates a temporary private branch to start work on the fix.
 - The Fix Team will create a [CVSS](https://www.first.org/cvss/specification-document) Base score using the